Jwychor/Bilboard-Top-200-Albums/README.md

 A shiny dashboard for viewing the Hot-100/Bilboard-200 top music of the week using plotly, tidyverse, rvest, and other related packages.

 ## Link to live server
-A live version of the package can be found [here](https://jwychor.shinyapps.io/Graphing-Top-Bilboard-Data/).
+View the dashboard live [here](https://jwychor.shinyapps.io/Graphing-Top-Bilboard-Data/).

 ## Usage
 This script is intended to assist in analyzing rank data of the top Bilboard music of the week through interactive datatables and graphs.